orangecommunitygarden/orangecommunitygarden.github.com/index.markdown

 <img src="/images/stop.png" alt="Save Our Garden" id="stop-image">

 <p class="push-down">The city of Orange wants to shut down the community garden program at the end of 2011.
-Help us save our garden by spreading the word to your friends and family and by signing <a href="#">this petition</a> so we can show the city that this program is valued by its community and their family and friends.</p>
+Help us save our garden by spreading the word to your friends and family and by signing <a href="http://www.change.org/petitions/save-the-orange-community-garden">this petition</a> so we can show the city that this program is valued by its community and their family and friends.</p>

 <h2 class="clear">Spread the Word</h2>

-<p>Share our cause on Twitter, Facebook or via email using the links below.</p>
+<p>Share our cause on Twitter, Facebook or via email using the links below, and <a href="http://www.change.org/petitions/save-the-orange-community-garden">sign our petition</a>.</p>

 <!-- AddThis Button BEGIN -->
 <div class="addthis_toolbox addthis_default_style addthis_32x32_style">